Borrower eligibility requirements (composite profile):

 - A poor credit record may not be a deterrent to borrowing; tribal lenders do not perform credit checks on applicants.

 With respect to tribal lending organizations, the following information applies to one of the larger lenders:

-- First-time borrowers are limited to a $1,000 loan; repeat customers with favorable loan servicing records can expect to borrow larger amounts at lower APRs.
+- First-time borrowers are limited to a $1,000 loan; return customers with favorable loan servicing records can expect to be able to borrow larger amounts at lower APRs.

 - The base term on any loan is 14 days; loans can be extended up to 3 times on the same terms as the original loan.